 Trip cancellation covers events that might occur to prevent you from taking your trip in the first place.
 You need to check your policy carefully to see what is included but typically things like sickness, death in the family, or work leave cancellation are covered.
 You can get back the money you have pre-paid for your trip (again subject to the limits of the policy).

 Most importantly, trip insurance can provide health insurance and medical transportation if you need to be flown home or to a treatment facility.
 That alone is worth the cost of the insurance.
 Most commercial insurance, including Medicare, does not cover medical expenses in a foreign country.
 Again, you need to check the policy to see what is covered and the coverage limits.

 The recent COVID-19 pandemic highlighted the importance of buying insurance that will allow you to cancel for any reason.
 That would protect you if travel warnings or quarantines are implemented before you travel or if you just don’t feel safe traveling.
 Since the pandemic became worldwide, most travel insurance is covering COVID like any other illness.
-If you contract it before your travel, your would be able to make a claim if you have to cancel your trip.
+If you contract it before your travel, you would be able to make a claim if you have to cancel your trip.
 If you become ill while you are on travel, the terms of the trip interruption coverage would apply.
 However, some companies are still considering COVID as a known hazard and it is not covered if you contract it during your travels.
-Claims due to known, foreseeable, or expected events, epidemics, government prohibitions, warnings, or travel advisories or fear of travel are generally not covered, and coverage can vary by state.
+Claims due to known, foreseeable, or expected events, epidemics, government prohibitions, warnings, or travel advisories, or fear of travel are generally not covered, and coverage can vary by state.
 We can help you find an insurance plan that is right for you.

 What does it cost?
-Rates are based primarily on your age, where you live and the cost of the trip.
+Rates are based primarily on your age, where you live, and the cost of the trip.
 According to Money, these are the top-rated travel insurance companies.

 Most insurance will require you to pay covered expenses upfront.
 You need to keep all your receipts and submit your claim when you return from your trip.